firebolt-db/godocs/docs/sql_reference/commands/queries/select.md

 ### Syntax - FROM Clause
 {: .no_toc}

-Using TVS such as `UNNEST` is permitted in `FROM` clauses in the following way:
+Using TVFs such as `UNNEST` is permitted in `FROM` clauses in the following way:

 ```sql
 FROM <from_items>, UNNEST(<array_column> [,<array_column>...]) [[ AS ] <row_alias>]